ZDisket/TensorVox/README.md

 TensorVox is an application designed to enable user-friendly and lightweight neural speech synthesis in the desktop, aimed at increasing accessibility to such technology.

-Powered mainly by [TensorFlowTTS](https://github.com/TensorSpeech/TensorFlowTTS) and now by [Coqui-TTS](https://github.com/coqui-ai/TTS), it is written in pure C++/Qt, using the Tensorflow C API for interacting with the models.
-This way, we can perform inference without having to install gigabytes worth of pip libraries, just a 100MB DLL.
+Powered mainly by [TensorFlowTTS](https://github.com/TensorSpeech/TensorFlowTTS) and also by [Coqui-TTS](https://github.com/coqui-ai/TTS), it is written in pure C++/Qt, using the Tensorflow C API for interacting with the models.
+This way, we can perform inference without having to install gigabytes worth of Python libraries, just a 100MB DLL.

 ![Interface with Tac2 model loaded](https://i.imgur.com/wtPzzNh.png)